dhiman1987/Spring-OAuth2-demo-app/README.md

 # Spring OAuth2 demo app
- This app demonstrates the usage of Spring Security and OAuth2
+ This app demonstrates the usage of Spring Security and Github OAuth2

 ## Local setup
 To Find the Oauth2 *client ID* and *client secret* that needs to be set as environment variables.
 Navigate to